 How long until I see results from switching?

 If you’re not yet ready to switch but want to learn more, the better question to start with isn’t “which product?” but “which approach?”
 Once you’ve thought through enzymes vs. bacteria as a philosophy, the product choice within either approach becomes much easier.
-Either way, monthly treatment in some form is a meaningful upgrade over no treatment, and both products will outperform doing nothing.
+Either way, the additive is only one part of septic care: safer inputs, scheduled pumping, water moderation, and professional service matter too.